Izalit/ArduNet-Elegans/README.md

 You can scroll through each these synapses using the A and B buttons, the Pre ID will change, as this is the ID of the presynaptic neuron.
 The postID will stay the same, as this is selected neuron.
 Finally, on the bottom right it will show you a diagram of the neuron connected to the synapses-- if the neuron is filled in that means it just fired!
 If it is empty, then it has not.

-INPUT SELECT SCREEN: This simple screen lets you choose between three input modalities for when you press the A and B buttons in the *Matrix Screen* simply press A to scroll through the list, and whichever sense the cursor is on is the sense that will be used when pressing the buttons in the *Matrix Screen*.
+INPUT SELECT SCREEN: This simple screen lets you choose between some input modalities for when you press the A and B buttons in the *Matrix Screen* simply press A to scroll through the list, and whichever sense the cursor is on is the sense that will be used when pressing the buttons in the *Matrix Screen*.
 From here just press left or up to go to the other screens.

-...and right now that's it.
-I plan to do a lot more in the future.
-I actually want to add a whole new screen as the main screen later.
-A whole simulation that works kinda like a digital pet.
-But we'll see if that ends up happening.
-The update that allows the worm to learn should be coming out soon though so stay tuned!

 ## Neural ROM Versions
 As of right now, there are a few different versions of the "Neural ROM" we are developing.
 Each of these versions is based on a few different approaches one could take in analyzing data that is either missing or too complex to incorporate into this simulation.
 In the case of data that is too complex, certain synapses require a model that is many magnitudes more complex to simulate; these synapses are not as simple as the ionotropic synapses that make up the majority of the network used in this connectome.
 Instead they require modeling individual neurotransmitter-receptor interactions, with timers on those receptors, modelling the gradients of neurochemicals, and factoring in spatial locations of each neuron...
 While these are things that we want to address in later versions of this simulation, in this early-stage Arduboy simulation it is simply not possible.

-Similarly, we are not able to model each and every gap junction in the network with our limited resources on the Arduboy.
-So complex and electrical synapses are not accounted for, except in the cases of a few specific gap junctions.
+Similarly, we are not able to accurately model each and every gap junction in the network with our limited resources on the Arduboy.
+So complex synapses are not accounted for, and gap junctions are reduced in their anatomical complexity by a significant ammount.
 As for the missing data, there are many ionotropic synapses with unknown signs; that is, we do not know if they are excitatory or inhibitory...

-In order to solve all these issues we are assembling datasets with the following attributes:
+In order to solve all these issues we are assembling datasets with the following attributes.
+If you are building from source, you are welcome to manually choose any of these other options:

-* Default [Unk_Comp_GJ]: unknown sign synapses and complex synapses have a randomized sign (with 4:1 excitatory-inhibitory ratio), relevant gap junctions approximated
+* Default [Unk_Comp_GJ]: unknown sign synapses and complex synapses have a randomized sign (with 4:1 excitatory-inhibitory ratio), simplified unweighted gap junctions
-* Unk_Comp: unknown sign synapses and complex synapses have a randomized sign (4:1), relevant gap junctions not included
+* Unk_Comp: unknown sign synapses and complex synapses have a randomized sign (4:1), gap junctions not included
-* No_Unk_GJ: complex synapses have randomized signs (4:1), unknown sign synapses not included, relevant gap junctions approximated
+* No_Unk_GJ: complex synapses have randomized signs (4:1), unknown sign synapses not included, simplified unweighted gap junctions
-* No_Unk: complex synapses have randomized signs (4:1), unknown sign synapses not included, relevant gap junctions not included
+* No_Unk: complex synapses have randomized signs (4:1), unknown sign synapses not included, gap junctions not included
-* No_Comp_GJ: unknown sign synapses have randomized signs (4:1), complex synapses not included, relevant gap junctions approximated
+* No_Comp_GJ: unknown sign synapses have randomized signs (4:1), complex synapses not included, simplified unweighted gap junctions
-* No_Comp: unknown sign synapses have randomized signs (4:1), complex synapses not included, relevant gap junctions not included
+* No_Comp: unknown sign synapses have randomized signs (4:1), complex synapses not included, gap junctions not included
-* Simple_GJ: unknown signs and complex synapses are not included, relevant gap junctions approximated
+* Simple_GJ: unknown signs and complex synapses are not included, simplified unweighted gap junctions
-* Simple: unknown signs and complex synapses are not included, relevant gap junctions not included
+* Simple: unknown signs and complex synapses are not included, gap junctions not included

 ## Planned Additions

-I plan to do a few key things with this in the future, some crazier than others.
-If I can fit it in the program.
-Some of these may not be possible on Arduboy, given the constraints, but I'll add as much as I can with that in mind.
-But since space is tight given the huge arrays of neuron data and few thousand synapses... well, it'll be a challenge!
-Regardless the following features are things I want to try to add:

-* Fix the current neural rom... (data set is made with inaccurate randomized ratios for unknown and complex synapses)

-* Add multiple different data set options for Neural ROM (listed above)
+The following are things I'd like to add in future versions of both arduboy apps.
+Not everything here we'll have room for, but I'll fit as much as I can into each!

+* For *both versions*, add gap junctions variants to neural rom sets

+* For *both versions*, compress neural rom, add reader functions

+* For *both versions*, implement the hebbian functions and learning arrays

+* For *Sim Ver.*, add collision logic for the rest of the rocks, leaves, and stick sprites, not just the pixel where it is printed at

+* For *Sim Ver.*, add logic in moveWorm() to keep the worm from moving past the screen border

+* For *Sim Ver.*, autosave the code on a timer using the simulation tick variable modulo the time adjustment (1000?
+3000?
+5000?)

+* For *Sim Ver.*, implement "petting" when "bond" is good (check memory association between certain neurons in the learning array to make a "bond" variable)

+* For *Sim Ver.*, add numbers to the simulation demarcations to show gas level and temperature readouts, indicate both goldilocks numbers and nociceptive numbers

+* For *Sim Ver.*, create a cycle of where the leaves fall from the tree, blink after so many ticks, then disappear and drop food; when it is eaten the cycle repeats

+* For *Sim Ver.*, make the worm's movement more biologically accurate (remove the "tank-drive" abstraction from current code), make doProprioception() more bio-accurate

+* For *Sim Ver.*, create randomizers for toxin spawn position and sun/moon (if moon: black out some sun pixels, remove noxious surface heat and replace with cold, remove phototaxis)

+* For *Matrix Ver.*, add quick scrolling for the matrix screen and diag screen neuron selections

-* Initialize the direction the worm is in as "stationary" so it doesn't start in "forward" [not yet implemented; high priority]
+* For *Matrix Ver.*, initialize the direction the worm is in as "stationary" so it doesn't start in "forward"

-* Make neuron IDs associated with their irl names so you can see them in diagnostic and not have to look at this huge github list lmao [not yet implemented; high priority]
+* For *Matrix Ver.*, make neuron IDs associated with their irl names so you can see them in diagnostic and not have to look at this huge github list lmao

-* Implement the hebbian long term potentiation and long term depression functions for learning, now that dinokaiz2 made more room for the new arrays [partial implementation; high priority]

-* Saving the hebbian array to eeprom, saves on a timer? or with button? not sure yet, but want the worm to "remember" interactions and adjust certain weights based on firing frequency as mentioned above, so I need some way to retain these through powercycle.
-I plan to look into what other people use for arduboy game saves. [not yet implemented; high priority]

-* A full blown simulation, accessed by pressing the down button... it would be a bordered screen wherein the user can interact with the nematode as a digital pet of sorts. [partial implementation; low priority]

-* Silly idea, but important for the digital pet aspect.
-I want to give it cute expressions that are activated similarly to muscle output based on neurons that effect behaviors (ex. make it "scared" when doing a quick reversal doing a O_O face, or "happy" when doing foraging behaviors and so it does a ^_^ face).
-Have already chosen which expressions and neurons to use. [not yet implemented; low priority]

-* More complex and complete list of sensory modalities, specifically for use in the simulation, but also potentially just in the *Input Screen* selections [partial implementation; medium priority]

-* Simulation gradients.
-Temperature, soil oxygen and CO2 composition, all which change depending on the position the worm occupies on the screen, and which would be inputs into the network. [not yet implemented; low priority]

-* Simulation screen borders and randomly generated leaves or sticks or debris that the worm needs to navigate around.
-When colliding with the nematode it would activate the mechanosensory neurons corresponding to the area on the worm body it collides with [not yet implemented; low priority]

-* A cursor for the user in the simulation, thinking of making it have its own gradient centered on the cursor.
-The gradient may activate chemical markers the worm would use to perceive another worm, so it would treat you as a worm?
-Alternatively might make you salty, like a real human, which I think it would be more social around given its behavior, not sure...
-Regardless I want the user to be able to place food down and "nap" so you can see its social behaviors. [not yet implemented; low priority]
+* For *Matrix Ver.*, make a more complex input screen-- scrolling list of senses, ability to choose tonic or phasic input type

+* For *Matrix Ver.*, if a synapse is a gap junction indicate this on the diag screen

+* For *Matrix Ver.*, add a worm movement indicator sprite

+* For *Matrix Ver.*, add an actually accurate percpetron model in diag screen

+* For *Matrix Ver.*, add the cute worm expressions to the matrix screen

+* For *Matrix Ver.*, add indicators for X-Y position on side of matrix to show the selected current neuron

+* For *Matrix Ver.*, add an options screen by pressing down; options to save data, edit learning array, output save data over serial, output all data over serial, connect input over serial

+* For *Matrix Ver.*, For options screen serial output, add a pseudo-terminal that writes text to the arduboy as well

 ## Installation
-* (Reccommended Method) uploading to your Arduboy using the hex file.
+Reccommended Method: uploading to your Arduboy using the hex files (once we make them!!!).
 Theres a few tools out there for this, but I recommend using like the official arduboy flashers like this https://community.arduboy.com/t/arduboy-web-flasher/11633.

-* To any developers I'm sure you probably know how to do this, but if not you are welcome to try but I wouldn't do it for personal use...But to install this from source, simply put the ArduNet folder in your arduino sketches folder, usually found in your documents, but you may have installed it elsewhere.
-You'll need the arduboy2 library and will also need to have the arduboy board added to your board manager, but other than that you should be able to upload it just like that.
+From Source: You are welcome to try but I wouldn't do it for personal use.
+To install this from source, simply put the ArduNet folders in your arduino sketches folder, usually found in your documents, but you may have installed it elsewhere.
+You'll need the arduboy2 library and will also need to have the arduboy board added to your board manager, but other than that you should be able to select the board and port and upload it just like that.
 With some editing you could also probably get this to work on other arduino devices.
-I plan on uploading some code for that eventually, might make a generalized library too, we'll see.
+I plan on uploading some code for that eventually...

 ## Neuron IDs
 Each neuron in the network is based on one of the actual C. elegans' neurons.
-When you scroll through the neurons in the *Matrix Screen* and interact with the synapses in the *Diagnostic Screen* it gives you a neuron's ID.
+For the *Matrix Ver.*, when you scroll through the neurons in the *Matrix Screen* and interact with the synapses in the *Diagnostic Screen* it gives you a neuron's "ID".

-I plan to make it so you can see which neuron this is soon, but for right now here is the list:
+I plan to make it so you can see which neuron this is soon, but for right now here is the list of neurons in the network organized by ID:

 *  ADAL 0
 *  ADAR 1